Why Is Java Path Class Better?

 Legacy libraries heavily use File objects in their algorithms and their public interface.
 Such libraries do not work with in-memory file systems.

 The simplest approach is to always provide an API returning streams in addition to file system methods.
-It is always possible to map a stream to a file system specific streams for read and write operations.
+It is always possible to map a stream to a file system-specific streams for read and write operations.

 The more complex approach is to replace all File objects with Path objects.
 Ideally, the Java community should declare the File class as a deprecated one.
 Another solution would be to extend File with an internal path instance.
 This approach could break backward compatibility.